BenicioEnriquez/BEE/README.md

 ## Challenges I ran into
 Arrays were a big problem.
 I was under the impression that once I had successfully figured out strings, arrays would be a piece of cake.
 I was wrong.
 Arrays need to be modifiable in real time, meaning they can't simply be defined as a portion of memory in the ".data" section with a global pointer like a string can.
 To resolve this, I had to figure out how to dynamically allocate a portion of memory in LLVM IR and keep track of the types, which took quite a bit of time.

-## Accomplishments that we're proud of
+## Accomplishments that I'm proud of
 I am proud to say that **BEE** fully supports constant string types and dynamic access to arrays.
 Along with this, **BEE** also has support for integers, doubles, and booleans, along with their corresponding operations and control flow (such as while loops, if/else, and functions).
 Additionally, **BEE** has hesitant support for externally linked C libraries,  though the libraries must be compiled and linked separately.

 ## What I learned